 Bet: 2nd Grade

-My Community.
-The Kitah Bet curriculum celebrates what it means to be part of a Jewish community.
-Jewish people come in all sizes, shapes, and colors, come from all over the world, and come from a rich tradition, history, and culture.
+Middot and Kehilah The Kitah Bet curriculum celebrates what it means to be part of a global Jewish community, and what it means to live a wholesome Jewish life.
+Our learners begin with simple questions.
+How do we treat other people?
+How do we interact with our friends?
+How do we create a welcoming space?
+And, why are these Jewish values?
+After exploring the above questions, we learn that Jewish people come from all over the world, and have a rich tradition, history, and culture.
+Our learners explore the tapestry of customs that make up the global Jewish people, and celebrate the various customs that make Judaism so unique and special.
 Through volunteering, art, theater, cooking, and more our learners will explore what Judaism looks like both within our community, and in different parts of the world.

 Gimmel and Dalet: 3rd-4th Grades